Skip to main content

 Penalties

-Jurors who vote against the final outcome are penalized.
+Jurors who vote incoherently are penalized.
 Penalties may include:

 • partial or total loss of the juror’s stake,

-• depending on the dispute type and selected tier.
+• depending on the tier and dispute configuration.

 • random voting,